TQZhang04/outage-severity-analysis/README.md

   frameborder="0"
 ></iframe>

 This plot shows the distribution of outage duration for each cause category.
-Looking at this, it looks like fuel supply emergencies caused the longest durations, but also had the largest variance.
+Looking at this, it looks like **fuel supply emergencies caused the longest durations, but also had the largest variance**.
 Severe weather also caused pretty substantial outages.

 ## Interesting Aggregates
 ### Duration by Year